Joopmicroop/DesktopCover/README.md

   the gui + DesktopCover.sh script, you can move the app to your Applications folder or Applications/Utilities folder for permanent use.
-(Just the app the script is inside the app bundle too) use?
-Just click hide or show depending on your choice.
+(Just the app the script is inside the app bundle too)
+  Once opened.
+Choose to click the hide or show button depending on your choice.

 DesktopCover.sh :
 -----------------